-We have been involved in a variety of research to learn more about its reproduction and early stages of development.
-We also have examined environmental influences, such as temperature on the growth and distribution of eggs and larval fish.
+We are involved in a variety of research to learn more about its reproduction and early stages of development.
+We also study environmental influences, such as temperature on the growth and distribution of eggs and larval fish.

 - Arrowtooth Flounder Stock Assessment

 - Fish Species Maximum Age Data